Who are we?

 We encourage you to explore this marvellous sport and come and join us.

 You will find a very sociable group of people, who come from all walks of life.

 We have access to the Club waters during the week.
 After heavy rainfall, it is advisable to check the water level at Sonning Lock.
 If it is above the ‘typical range’ on the Environmental Agency’s map linked from the home page, the access road is likely to be flooded.

 When do we sail?

-As most of us sail the International One Metre (IOM), we start the first race at 10:15 and we sail for about two hours, depending on conditions.
+The first race starts approximately at 10:15 and the session lasts about two hours, depending on conditions.

 We are fortunate to have our course layout with approximately nine marks near the clubhouse.

 Launching from a wooden walkway on the lake edge, with sufficient depth for all sailing craft.

 The start line is set between a floating mark and a movable ‘on shore’ mark, ensuring a good beat in most wind conditions.